Girls on the Run

 Junior League of Lafayette volunteers follow the 10-week Girls on the Run curriculum, which focuses on different topics such as plugging into positivity, healthy habits and how to express feelings.
 The girls play different games and complete activities related to those lessons and finish by running laps to get them ready to run the 5K.
 Junior League of Lafayette volunteers have noticed that the girls are not only becoming stronger runners – they are also more independent and confident individuals.
 While the running is an important aspect of the program, these young women are being empowered, and will be better prepared to take on life’s challenges.

-On May 7, the two Junior League of Lafayette teams from the Boys and Girls Clubs will join nearly two dozen Girls on the Run teams from throughout Lafayette for the 5K celebration run at Parc Sans Souci hosted by Girls on the Run of South Louisiana.
+To conclude each curriculum's session, Junior League of Lafayette teams join nearly two dozen Girls on the Run teams from throughout Lafayette for the 5K celebration run at Parc Sans Souci hosted by Girls on the Run of South Louisiana.
 Runners will be invited to visit Inspiration Village (sponsored by Junior League of Lafayette) to decorate bandanas, write inspirational messages, and take photos in the photo booth.
 To warm-up before the race, runners and running buddies will Zumba!
 Then, the Girls on the Run participants and their running buddies will run, walk, dance, skip, and cheer their way along the 3.1 mile downtown Lafayette course.

 Together, Junior League of Lafayette, Boys and Girls Clubs, and Girls on the Run are empowering young women one step at a time.